lckjosh/DetectionTool/README.md

 # Detection Tool
-This is a simple LKM rootkit detection tool for Linux.
+This is a simple LKM rootkit detection tool for Linux 4.4+ on x86-64.

 For more detailed explanations, please visit the [wiki](https://github.com/lckjosh/DetectionTool/wiki).